yugabyte/terraform-provider-ybm/docs/resources/role.md

 ---
-page_title: "ybm_role Resource - YugabyteDB Managed"
+page_title: "ybm_role Resource - YugabyteDB Aeon"
 description: |-
-  The resource to create a custom role in YugabyteDB Managed.
+  The resource to create a custom role in YugabyteDB Aeon.
 ---

 # ybm_role (Resource)

-The resource to create a custom role in YugabyteDB Managed.
+The resource to create a custom role in YugabyteDB Aeon.

 ## Example Usage